-Common Stock Offered This prospectus relates to the offering of 1,717,026 shares of our common stock, which may be sold from time to time by the selling stockholders named in this prospectus.
-Of the total amount offered, 645,161 shares of common stock are issuable upon the conversion of convertible debentures sold by NetSol in a private placement in March 2004 and 322,581 shares of common stock are issuable to such selling stockholders upon the exercise of warrants issued in connection with that placement; 386,362 shares of common stock were issuable to such selling stockholders upon the exercise of warrants issued in May 2004, and 193,182 shares of common stock are issuable to the selling stockholders upon the exercise of warrants issued in connection with the private placement.
-Maxim Group LLC served as NetSol's placement agent in connection with their services.
+Common Stock Offered

+This prospectus relates to the offering of 1,717,026 shares of our common stock, which may be sold from time to time by the selling stockholders named in this prospectus.
+Of the total amount offered, 645,161 shares of common stock are issuable upon the conversion of convertible debentures sold by NetSol in a private placement in March 2004 and 322,581 shares of common stock are issuable to such selling stockholders upon the exercise of warrants issued in connection with that placement; 386,362 shares of common stock were issued in a private placement which closed in May 2004, and 193,182 shares of common stock are issuable to the selling stockholders upon the exercise of warrants issued in connection with the private placement.
+Maxim Group LLC served as NetSol's placement agent in connection with such private placements and, its nominee, Maxim Partners, was issued warrants to purchase up to 74,545 shares of common stock in connection with their services.
 50,000 shares of common stock were acquired by an individual non-U.S. resident investor in exchange for the payment of a tax liability owed by our Pakistani subsidiary.
-45,195 shares of common stock were acquired by a selling stockholder in a settlement agreement between NetSol and the selling stockholders to sell the shares from time to time in the public market.
+45,195 shares of common stock were acquired by a selling stockholder in a settlement agreement between NetSol and the selling stockholder entered into in October 2003.
+The shares of our common stock are being registered to permit the selling stockholders to sell the shares from time to time in the public market.
 The selling stockholders will determine the timing and amount of any sale.

-Common Stock outstanding We had 13,707,547 shares of common stock issued and outstanding as of May 25, 2005.
-Use of Proceeds We will not receive any of the proceeds from sale of shares of common stock offered by the selling stockholders.
+Common Stock outstanding

+We had 14,153,081 shares of common stock issued and outstanding as of